UTT-Connole/class-api-IT4200-2024-fall/README.md

 We will be using this repo to create an API for our entire class.
 We will use Flask for this application and each member of the class will work within this single repo.

+# How to install matplotlib

+Make sure to run these commands before you run the Flask app.
+It will install matplotlib python3 -m pip install -U pip python3 -m pip install -U matplotlib

 # How to run and get to your endpoint

 To get to your endpoint go to the folder the app is in in a terminal (EX. class-api-IT4200-2024-fall) and run the command “python3 -m flask run”, this will start the server.
 From there navigate to the url and your desired endpoint “http://127.0.0.1:5000/calc” for calculator for example.